shoutem/shoutem.github.io/_posts/1-2-16-Spinner.md

 * None

 #### Style
-* Component is passing content from this Style Prop to Style prop of `ActivityIndicator` component, with exception for
+* Style Props are passed to Style prop of `ActivityIndicator` component, with exception for
 * **size** : string, `small` or `large`
-  - you can set size of the indicator.
+  - defines the size of the indicator